INTERESTING FACTS ABOUT NORTH AMERICA !!!

 The smallest nation in North America is Grenada, with a population of only 107,825 inhabitants.

 The highest peak in North America is Mount Mckinley (also known as Denali).
 It is located in the state of Alaska, in the U.S.A.
 It’s summit is 20,237 feet (6,168 meters) above sea level.

 The lowest point in North America is Death Valley.
 This is a desert in Eastern California, that has a floor elevation of -86 meters (-282 feet).
 It is described as the continent’s driest region, and one of the hottest places in the world during the height of summer.

 The Missouri River in the U.S.A is the longest river in North America.
 It stretches 3,767 meters (2,341 miles) long as it flows through the seven states of Montana, North Dakota, South Dakota, Nebraska, Iowa, Kansas and Missouri.

-The biggest lake in North America, Lake Superior, is shared by both Canada (to the north) and the U.S.A (to the east,south and west).
-It’s surface area is 31,700 square miles (82,100 square kilometers), and is also the third largest lake in the world.
+The biggest lake in North America, Lake Superior, is shared by both Canada (to the north) and the U.S.A (to the east, south and west).
+It’s surface area is 31,700 square miles (82,100 square kilometers).
+It is the third largest lake in the world.

 North America is home to an abundance of wildlife, some of the most important animals include, the American Beaver, the American Alligator, the American Moose, the Brown Bear, the Monarch Butterfly, the Nine-Banded Armadillo, the Tufted Titmouse, the Arctic Wolf, the Gila Monster, the Caribou, the Ruby-Throated Hummingbird and the Black-Footed Ferret.

-North America has hosted the Olympics games on twelve occasions, the first was the U.S, in 1904.
-It also has won the most number of medals so far.
+North America has hosted the Olympics games on twelve occasions, the first was in the U.S, in 1904.

 The Statue of Liberty, the Grand Canyon and the Empire State Building are some examples of famous landmarks and tourist attractions in North America.